 Other past performance highlights include, the Italian Singer alongside Renée Fleming in Strauss’s Capriccio, conducted by Mo.
 Christian Thielemann at the Dresden Semperoper and appearances with Komische Oper Berlin, Teatro Regio in Torino, Rossini Opera Festival in Pesaro, Teatro Lirico in Cagliari and Greek National Opera singing roles such as, Gilda, Musetta, Contessa di Folleville in Rossini’s Il Viaggio a Reims and Soeur Constancein Poulenc’s Les Dialogues des Carmelites.

-Christina was named Best New Artist by the Union of Greek Critics of Drama and Music for her performance as Gilda in Rigoletto at the Greek National Opera in 2014.
-In the same year, she was a finalist in Placido Domingo’s “Operalia” competition, and had previously won 1st Prize at the International “Nico Dostal” Competition in Vienna.
-Born in Athens, Christina studied at the Berlin University of Arts with soprano KS Dagmar Schellenberger and Brigitte Eisenfeld, as a scholar of the “Maria Callas” foundation.
+As a scholar of the “Maria Callas” foundation and “Alexandra Trianti” scholarships she studied at the Berlin University of Arts with soprano KS Brigitte Eisenfeld and KS Dagmar Schellenberger.
+In 2014, she was named the best new artist by the Union of Greek Critics of Drama and Music for her performance as Gilda in Rigoletto at the Greek National Opera and in the same year, was a finalist in Placido Domingo’s “Operalia” competition.
+Previously, she won the 1st Prize at the International “Nico Dostal” Competition in Vienna.